krinkevicius/turing-trivia/README.md

 🗹 As a user I can copy the room ID to invite friends.

-☐ As a user I can join a game room that someone else created.
+🗹 As a user I can join a game room that someone else created.

+☐ As players, we can all confirm that we are ready and start the game

 ☐ As a user I can receive a question from the server and answer it.